IanWold/Metalsharp/Metalsharp.Documentation/tutorial-website.md

 - `.\Posts\i_love_blogging.md`
 - `.\Posts\on_writers_block.md`

-It's important to note here that `MetalsharpDirectory` keeps two lists of files, in fact.
-These are the input and output files (`MetalsharpDirectory.InputFiles` and `MetalsharpDirectory.OutputFiles`, respectively).
+It's important to note here that `MetalsharpProject` keeps two lists of files, in fact.
+These are the input and output files (`MetalsharpProject.InputFiles` and `MetalsharpProject.OutputFiles`, respectively).
 The distinction is that files in the output list will be written to disk during build, and the input files won't be.
-When we instantiate `MetalsharpDirectory` and tell it to read in a directory, it places those files in the input list only.
+When we instantiate `MetalsharpProject` and tell it to read in a directory, it places those files in the input list only.
 This gives us a staging area and allows us to more precisely control which files we output, and how we do so.

-Once we've instantiated our `MetalsharpDirectory`, we can continue adding files to the input and output lists.
+Once we've instantiated our `MetalsharpProject`, we can continue adding files to the input and output lists.
 We still need to add our `Templates` and `Static` directories.

 `Templates` needs to go in the inputs (because they won't be included with the final site):